clasen/ConfigPath/README.md

 }
 ```

-ConfigPath merges these configurations based on your environment, making your app adaptable and easier to manage.
+Configre merges these configurations based on your environment, making your app adaptable and easier to manage.

-## 🤔 Why ConfigPath?
+## 🤔 Why Configre?

 - **No More Manual Switching**: Automatically adjusts your configuration based on the environment.
 - **Clarity and Convenience**: Keep your configuration organized and easy to understand.